grampelberg/kty/README.md

 ## Authorization

-To be authorized, either the user from the identity or one of the groups that user is a member of need to have role bindings added to the cluster.
+To be authorized, either the name or groups for a user need to have role bindings added to the cluster.
 The `kuberift users grant` command is one way to go about this, but it is purposely naive.
 To do something more flexible, you can check out `kubectl`:

 ```bash
 kubectl create clusterrolebinding foo-bar-com --clusterrole=<my-role> --user=foo@bar.com